lukass16/CPSC-452-Final-Project/README.md

 The training loop is implemented in `pointnet_sdfvae_simple.ipynb`.
 We already used this notebook to train a model on a larger dataset, and saved its weights in `working_model.pth`.

-To generate new cars and visualize the latent space, see `latent-visualizations`
+To generate new cars and visualize the latent space, see `latent-visualizations/`